+1.4.
 Purpose of this study

-The present study pursues a number of aims: Firstly, it seeks a verification of the auditory description of HRC given in Barry (1995).
-Secondly, it offers quantitative data on a number of prosodic parameters, among them several tempo-related parameters, which vary systematically with degree of excitement/arousal within a situation.
+The present study pursues a number of aims: Firstly, it seeks a verification of the auditory description of HRC given in [1].
+Secondly, it offers quantitative data on a number of prosodic parameters which vary systematically with degree of excitement/arousal within a situation.
 This provides independent evidence for the pattern of increasing and subsiding excitement reflected by those parameters.
 Thirdly, it thus provides an empirical basis for comparison with other forms of excitement.